Kennijski/travelblog/README.md

 Hello!

-I`m creating a travel blog with Laravel MVC and very soon it will be finished!
+Im creating a travel blog with Laravel MVC and very soon it will be finished!